Using Biocides for Cooling Towers

 The difference is found in how the chemical attacks and kills bacteria.

 Oxidizing biocide kills bacteria through the electrochemical process of oxidation, where the biocide gains an electron from the bacteria, and this electron loss essentially kills the bacteria.
 Oxidizing biocides are typically made up of chlorine or bromine, and these halogens are the oxidizing agents disrupting the biological cell.
 Oxidizers are generally most effective in systems that have high water usage.
-This biocide class includes chlorine, chlorine dioxide, hydrogen peroxide, bromine and ozone.
+This biocide class includes chlorine, chlorine dioxide, hydrogen peroxide, bromine, and ozone.
+Chlorine and Bromine are the most widely used cooling tower biocide chemicals.

-There is a wide variety of chemistry related to non-oxidizing biocide.
-Non-oxidizers are typically used on a prescriptive basis and introduced when there are special challenges with the water relative to the particular biological growth, the quality of the water, the pH, discharge limits/toxicity, metallurgy and chemical safety.
-This biocide class includes DBNPA, Isothiazoline, Glutaraldehyde and Quaternary Ammonium.
+There is a wide variety of chemistry related to non-oxidizing biocides.
+Non-oxidizers are typically used on a prescriptive basis and introduced when there are special challenges with the water relative to the particular biological growth, the quality of the water, the pH, discharge limits/toxicity, metallurgy, and chemical safety.
+This biocide class includes DBNPA, Isothiazolinone, Glutaraldehyde, and Quaternary Ammonium.
+Two of the most effective and widely utilized biocides are DBNPA and Glutaraldehyde.

 What Are Common Contaminants That Biocides Treat?